alessandro-fazzi/i_do_not_need_interactor/README.md

 ### Composition

-While other libraries introduce concepts to "chain" more interactor together, this POC relies on Ruby's own functional composition.
+While other libraries introduce concepts to "chain" more interactors together, this POC relies on Ruby's own functional composition.

 ```ruby